floweredscarf/su25/projects/proj0/index.md

 **Deadline: Sunday, June 29th, 11:59 PM PT.**

+{: .danger}
+> **DANGER:** This assignment is not officially released yet!
+This spec still has a couple modifications required - please DO NOT start until we make the announcement on Ed and this danger tag is deleted!

 ## [FAQ](faq)

 Each assignment will have an FAQ linked at the top.
 You can also access it by adding `/faq` to the end of the URL.
 The FAQ for Project 0 is located [here](./faq).

-{: .warning}
-> **Warning:** this assignment is not officially released yet.
-This spec is subject to change until this warning disappears.

 {: warning}
 Note that this project has limited submission tokens.
 Please see [Submission and Grading](#submission-and-grading) for more details.